Rope Selection Guide & Information

 This rope has wide capabilities.
 If you need a strong rope to be used in or around water, or if you anticipate possible exposure to electricity, then polypropylene rope will be your best choice.

 The natural strength and all around utility of manila rope has made it the standard for quality rope.
 Manila rope consists of all-natural hemp fibers.
 This creates aesthetic appeal commonly used for decorative fences or other landscaping purposes.

 Because of susceptibility to liquid absorption and UV decay, the user should be careful of sustained tension on the rope especially when exposed to the elements.
 Manila’s absorbing quality makes it the first choice for many physical activities that require direct handling of the rope.
-For such purposes as tug of war, climbing, obstacle courses or stage rigging, manila rope absorbs perspiration providing better grip.
+For purposes such as tug of war, climbing, obstacle courses, or stage rigging, manila rope absorbs perspiration providing better grip.
 This rope will not hazardously snap back when broken as other synthetic ropes may.
 For a quality natural rope that is aesthetically appealing and safe for active handling, manila rope is an excellent choice.